European-XFEL/Karabo/doc/concepts/cameras.rst

 environment for eBUS.
 This is done by sourcing the set_puregev_env bash script.

-If you use the allStart script to start your devices, it is sufficient that you add the line
+If you use the karabo-start script to start your devices, it is sufficient that you add the line

 .. code-block:: bash

     source $KARABO/extern/lib/ebus_sdk/4/bin/set_puregev_env

-to the allInfo script, at the beginning of the C++ Device Server section.
+to the config script, at the beginning of the C++ Device Server section.